facebook/react/compiler/forget/src/__tests__/fixtures/compiler/error.invalid-useMemo-callback-args.expect.md

 ## Error

 ```
-[ReactForget] Invariant: Did not expect any arguments to useMemo callback (2:2)
+[ReactForget] InvalidInput: useMemo callbacks may not accept any arguments (2:2)
 ```